Anna Veres-Székely & invited lecturers: Sándor Albrecht & Mihály Berkics

 On the classes the different perspectives of the psychology of adaptation will be presented (the data science, developmental, genetic, evolutionary, personality, cognitive and affective psychology perspectives) with students' active participation in the discussions of the topics.
 1-3 compulsory and several recommended articles will be provided for each topic on the course google drive (link is sent via Neptun email).

 The SECOND PART OF YOUR COURSE GRADE will be based on a 24h exam - for which you have to sign up in Neptun in the exam period (dates will be announced as Neptun exams, the online exam will be on CANVAS).
+Evaluation will be based on a "24h essay task" from all the materials covered throughout the course.
+On this exam you are free to use any resource to answer the question of the exam in a 2-page essay.
+Illustrations are welcome.
+Evaluation will be based on content, coherence, & creativity of the essays.

 Course Activities in more detail: